 Monoprice Maker Select V2

-- Monoprice Maker Select V2 comes with a huge heating bed that is rare to be seen in a printer that is available at such a low price.
+- The Monoprice Maker Select V2 has a large heating bed, which is uncommon in a printer with a low price tag

 Creality Ender 5

-- The printer is manufactured by a reliable company.
+- The printer is made by a reliable company.

-- It has power and micro USB slots which are rare for a printer in the same price range to offer.
+- It has both power and micro-USB ports, which are uncommon in a printer in this price range.

-- Unlike other printers, it produces a negligible amount of noise while printing.
+- Unlike other printers, it generates little noise when printing.

-- Wires that need to be connected with the printer are to be dragged on the build plate.
+- Wires that need to be associated with the printer are to be dragged on the build plate.

-- There isn’t any sensor inside the printer that can trace the absence of filament.
+- There isn’t a single sensor in the printer that can detect the lack of filament.